salzman-lab/ReadZS/README.md

 # Introduction

 <!-- TODO nf-core: Write a 1-2 sentence summary of what data the pipeline is for and what it does -->
 **salzmanlab/readzs** is a bioinformatics best-practice analysis pipeline for The Read Z-score (ReadZS), a metric that summarizes the transcriptional state of a gene in a single cell.
-About the ReadZS: doi.org/10.1101/2021.09.29.462469
+[About the ReadZS](https://doi.org/10.1101/2021.09.29.462469)

 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/master/LICENSE).
 > **The nf-core framework for community-curated bioinformatics pipelines.**